NBIK15009U Cellular Signalling in Health and Disease

 - Censorship form

 If ten or fewer students have signed up for re-exam, the type of assessment will be changed to oral exam 20 minutes with 20 minutes preparation time.
-All aids allowed.
+All aids allowed as outlined for the written exam.

 Criteria for exam assesment